steelsofliquid/NanamiOS/README.md

 * _Immediately.
 Press.
 The.
 Power.
 Button.
 I don't know what happens if you keep the screen going for longer periods of time.
-You probably experienced an interrupt, and that is worst-case scenario._
+You probably experienced an interrupt, and one that the system doesn't know how to handle._